Nenu1985/heroku/README.md

 heroku logs -t --source app

 ## Chage redirect address from 127.0.0.1 to nenuz.com:
-system32/drivers/etc/hosts
+in the file system32/drivers/etc/hosts type:
-127.0.0.1 nenuz.com
+``127.0.0.1 nenuz.com``
-in cmd run "ipconfig /flushdns" - clear dns cache turn of vpn in browser
+in cmd run "ipconfig /flushdns" - it will clear dns cache Then turn off vpn in browser (opera)!
 Profit!

 ## Antonio Mele Django by example book source: